EmmanuelSHS/LeetCode/README.md

 # LeetCode
-The folder containing not only leetcode questions for algorithms & database.

-But also the other classic algorithms.
+The folder containing not only leetcode questions for algorithms & database, but also the other classic algorithms from other open judges.

 LEET_Bit_Single_Number: